sairam95/assignment/README.md

 - <b>EC2 Instances</b> - Two ec2 instances: one for storage gateway medium and other to act as on premise server.
 - <b>Security groups</b> - To allow the inbound and outbound traffic to ec2 instances.
 - <b>Elastic IP</b> - To attach a fixed public ip to on premise EC2 instance.
-- <b>Glue Job</b> - To process the input file to calculate the revenue per search term
+- <b>Glue Job</b> - To process the input file to calculate the revenue per search keyword per domain.
 - <b>Lambda function</b> – Two lambda functions: one to trigger the glue job and other to publish a failure message to sns in case of glue job failure
 - <b>Event Bridge</b> - Rule to trigger a lambda function if the glue job fails.